Care

 Multiple Sclerosis Therapy Centre Norfolk

-We purchase a vital defibrillator providing independence and confidence for MS Centre users
+Providing independence and confidence for MS Centre users

 Multiple Sclerosis Therapy Centre Norfolk aims to provide independence to all those with Multiple Sclerosis and all other neurological conditions.

 “This Defib will make a huge difference to us, allowing vulnerable centre users feel confident in our care knowing there is a team and equipment available in the event of any emergency.
 This also makes the team at the centre feel confident that they can deal with possible situations and have the right equipment.
-We would like to say thank you too the Axis foundation for your support over the years” – Nick Petch, Volunteer Fundraiser
+We would like to say thank you too the Axis Foundation for your support over the years” – Nick Petch, Volunteer Fundraiser

 More about Multiple Sclerosis Therapy Centre Norfolk

-The centre offers appropriate therapies and services including physiotherapy, yoga, Pilates, reflexology and podiatry to 400 users.
+Multiple Sclerosis Therapy Centre Norfolk offers appropriate therapies and services including physiotherapy, yoga, Pilates, reflexology and podiatry to 400 users.
 There’s more about their work here

 READ MORE